10 Common Misconceptions About T-shirt Quilts

 The style quilt you choose to have made will influence how your quilt looks and feels more than just about anything else.
 For this reason, it's important to know which style quilt you like best.

-Before you choose a quilt maker, first decided what style of quilt you want and what style would work best for your T-shirts.
+Before you choose a quilt maker, first decide what style of quilt you want and what style would work best for your T-shirts.

 2. A quilt and a blanket are the same thing.